microsoft/MicroHack/03-Azure/01-03-Infrastructure/02_Hybrid_Azure_Arc_Servers/walkthrough/challenge-2/solution.md

 3. In this section you can now configure the assignment with the following settings and create the assignment:

 - Scope: Please select the resource group called *mh-arc-servers-rg*
-- Basics: Please search for *[Preview]: Configure periodic checking for missing system updates on azure Arc-enabled servers* and select the policy.
+- Basics: Please search for *Configure periodic checking for missing system updates on azure Arc-enabled servers* and select the policy.
 - Parameters: Skip, and keep defaults.
 - Remediation: Please select the System assigned identity location according to your resources, e.g. West Europe.

 4. Please wait a few seconds until the creation of the assignment is complete.
 You should see that the policy is assigned.

-5. Repeat Step 3 and 4 for the Policy definition *[Preview]: Configure periodic checking for missing system updates on azure Arc-enabled servers*, this time unselecting the Checkbox at Parameters, shifting OS Type to Linux.
+5. Repeat Step 3 and 4 for the Policy definition *Configure periodic checking for missing system updates on azure Arc-enabled servers*, this time unselecting the Checkbox at Parameters, shifting OS Type to Linux.

 6. Important: Both machines were already onboarded earlier.
 As a result, you need to create a remediation task to apply the policy to your Azure Arc Servers.
 Please select the Policy Assignment and select *Create Remediation Task*.